edvargas/study/aws/awsStudy.md

 - Provides a dedicated private connection from a remote network to you VPC
 - Dedicated connection must be setup between your DC and AWS Direct Connect locations
 - You need to setup a Virtual Private Gateway on your VPC
-- ACcess public resources (S3) and private (EC2) on same connection
+- Access public resources (S3) and private (EC2) on same connection
 - Use Cases:
     - Increase bandwidth throughput - working with large data sets - lower cost
     - More consistent network experience - applications using real-time data feeds